 Special Forces weapons sergeants will be trained in a multitude of U.S. and foreign weapons, and know how to effectively put them to use if they are come across during a foreign deployment.

 Once in South America, we came across an ancient Thompson submachine gun that looked straight out of Chicago in the times of Al Capone.
-The old M1928 Thompson with the vertical foregrip, the Cutts compensator, and the noisy 100-round drum magazine (the thing rattled loudly), no wonder the GIs of World War II hated it and opted for the 30-round stick mags.
+The old M1928 Thompson with the vertical foregrip, the Cutts compensator, and the noisy 100-round drum magazine (the thing rattled loudly), no wonder the GIs of World War II hated it and opted for the 30-round stick mags instead.

 The Panamanian military under Manuel Noriega had a lot of mini-grenades made by Argentina.
 If memory serves me well, they were stamped with FMK2.
 Slightly smaller than a normal frag grenade, you could toss those suckers quite a distance.
-They even came with a different fuse that could be used to fire from a rifle.
+They even came with a different fuse that could be used to fire them from a rifle.

-Another weapon that was a blast to shoot was one that is still being used today by the West German military.
+Another weapon that was a blast to shoot was one that is still being used today by the German military.
 Back in World War II, the German MG-42 was feared by American GIs, who called it “Hitler’s bone saw” because of the incredible rate of fire the weapon had.
 The MG-42 had a cyclic rate of about 1550 rounds a minute, easily twice that of the Brownings that U.S. troops carried.
-The current M240B machine gun in use today has a cyclic rate of fire of about 600 rounds per minute.
+The current M240B machine gun in use today, however, only has a cyclic rate of fire of about 600 rounds per minute.

 The biggest weapon I ever personally fired with the M40 106mm recoilless rifle.
 Our partner nation Honduras had an anti-tank company in the 6th Infantry Battalion up in the mountains near the border with Nicaragua.
 They would frequently get alerted up on the border because the Sandinista army units would threaten the border with their armored vehicles.